Lismore, Scotland: Medieval period

 The remains of Achanduin Castle west of Achnacroish is also thought to date back to the 13th century.
 Built by the MacDougalls around 1290, who held it throughout the 14th century, the castle is then thought to have been held by the Bishops of Argyll until the mid 16th century.
 The castle overlooks the island of Bernera.

-In the 16th century Donald Monro provided a brief description of the island in Scots: Lismoir, ane iyle quher leid ure is, fornent Douard.
+In the 16th century Donald Monro provided a short description of the island in Scots: Lismoir, ane iyle quher leid ure is, fornent Douard.
 This iyle is four myle lang, with ane paroche kirke in it. ("Lismore, an isle where lead ore is, opposite Duart.
 This isle is four miles long, with a parish church on it".)
 Monro's Description of the Western Isles of Scotland also mentions Eilean Droineach and Eilean Ramsay.
 He stated that both were "good for corn and store" and had many "Elders and thorns" and that Eilean Droineach was the "habitation of Bishops and Nobles in auld times".
 However, the view of Munro (1961) is that this last comment more properly applies to the larger "Ramsay Isle".

 Lismore is the home of the Clan MacLea, who claim kinship with the Livingstone family, and who were recognised by the Lord Lyon in 2002.
 The Plod nam Baran, which is adjacent to the site of Saint Moluag's church, may be the burial ground of its clan chiefs, or "barons".
 The current chief, Niall Livingstone of Bachuil, is the "Coarb of Saint Moluag" and since the 16th century or earlier, the chiefs have been hereditary keepers of the saint's crozier or pastoral staff known as the Bachuil Mòr.